ahmedkhorsi/pybelqis/README.md

-# PyBelqis by Ahmed Khorsi
+# Belqis client by Ahmed Khorsi

 This is a python client for Belqis System https://belqis.intelgx.com